 - Lewis Base: An electron-pair donor.
 It donates a pair of electrons to form a covalent bond.

-For example, consider the reaction between boron trifluoride (BF3) and ammonia (NH3):
+To give you an idea, consider the reaction between boron trifluoride (BF3) and ammonia (NH3):

 BF3 + NH3 → F3B-NH3